Howard Stern: 1993–1994: Private Parts

-In June 1994, Stern founded the Howard Stern Production Company for "original film and television production enterprises as well as joint production and development ventures".
-He intended to assist in a feature film adaptation of Brother Sam, the biography of comedian Sam Kinison written by his brother.
-In the same month, the E! network began to air weekday highlights from Stern's radio show using cameras installed in the studio.
-Howard Stern ran for eleven years; the last original episode aired on July 8, 2005.
+In June 1994, Stern founded the Howard Stern Production Company to develop original film and television projects, as well as pursue joint production ventures.
+Among its early efforts was a planned feature film adaptation of Brother Sam, a biography of comedian Sam Kinison written by his brother.
+That same month, the E! network began airing weekday highlights of Stern's radio show, filmed using in-studio cameras.
+Howard Stern ran for eleven years, with its final original episode airing on July 8, 2005.